processing/p5.js/src/core/friendly_errors/README.md

 * `helpForMisusedAtTopLevelCode()`
 * `_fesErrorMontitor()`

-These functions are located throughout the `core/friendly_errors/` folder.
+These functions are located throughout this folder.
 * `fes_core.js` contains the core as well as miscellaneous functionality of the FES.
 * `_validateParameters()` is located in `validate_params.js` along with other code used for parameter validation.
 * `_friendlyFileLoadError()` is located in `file_errors.js` along with other code used for dealing with file load errors.